Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 > **NOTE:** This functionality has a dependency on the [AzureAPICrawler](https://www.powershellgallery.com/packages/AzureAPICrawler) PowerShell module.

 The pipeline `platform.apiSpecs.yml` updates this file using the script `utilities/tools/platform/Set-ApiSpecsFile.ps1` and, once registered, runs on a weekly schedule.
-During runtime, the script installs & imports the `AzureAPICrawler` module, fetches all available API versions for all Resource Types via the module and updates the JSON file according to the latest information.
+Upon execution, the script installs & imports the `AzureAPICrawler` module, fetches all available API versions for all Resource Types via the module and updates the JSON file according to the latest information.

 # Verify the static validation of your module locally